 This way, the private school can still track the learner in another school without hindering enrolment.

 For public schools, the learner must be 5 years old on or before August 31, 2019.

 For private schools, the learner must be 5 years old on or before October 31, 2019.
 (As per DO 20, s 2018)

 (was probably disapproved by the DPO).
-Upon compliance of the requirements and enrolment, should the school create for another LRN for the said learner?
+Upon compliance with the requirements and enrolment, should the school create another LRN for the said learner?